-Faculty and Department Kudos (Spring 2021)
+Faculty and Department Kudos (Summer/Fall 2021)

 Additional award, research and presentation information can be found on the CAS Accolades website.

 Dr. Jennifer Turchi (School of Public Health) and Dr. Tim McCuddy (Criminal Justice) are co-PIs of a 2022 CoRS grant to fund "Convening minds to address youth justice and youth violence in Memphis, TN," a day-long symposium that will bring together community stakeholders and UofM faculty who are working to address youth violence and youth justice in Memphis.
 Community organizations, including justice-impacted youth, and faculty will present their work and discuss collaborative opportunities.
 This effort is designed to help bridge the gap between academe and community to address the important issues facing youth in Memphis.
 Dr. Brenna Breshears (Counseling, Education Psychology & Research), Dr. Minhae Cho (Social Work) and Dr. Lindsey Feldman (Anthropology) are co-collaborators on this interdisciplinary project.